Short-track speed skating at the 2022 Winter Olympics: Participating nations

 A total of 112 athletes from 22 nations (including the IOC's designation of ROC for the Russian Olympic Committee) qualified to participate.
 Turkey made its debut in the sport at these Winter Olympics.

-The numbers in parenthesis represents the number of participants entered.
+The numbers in parentheses represents the number of participants entered.

 Controversy

 The Men's 1000 meters event was marred by controversy.
 During the semifinals, Hwang Dae-heon of South Korea was disqualified for an "illegal late pass causing contact", and Lee June-seo of South Korea were penalized for a lane change that caused contact, allowing Li Wenlong from China to qualify for the A final joining two countrymen.
 Then, after the conclusion of the A final, Shaolin Sandor Liu of Hungary was disqualified for a "straight lane change from inside to out causing contact” and an “arm block at the finish", resulting in Ren Ziwei and Li from China being awarded the gold and silver medals respectively The International Skating Union received and rejected two protests from Hungary and South Korea on February 7, 2022.
 The International Skating Union stated that they reviewed the incident with the Video Referee and rejected the protests, standing by the original decisions made by the Chief Referee.

 Australian former Olympic gold medalist Steven Bradbury said, "nothing could be more favorable for the Chinese team with the judges than what’s happened tonight here in Beijing".
 While Stephen Gough, head coach of the U.S. team, stated that he did not believe that the Chinese team should have been penalized.

 However, the Korean Sport & Olympic Committee later filed an official appeal with the Court of Arbitration for Sport over the disqualification of two of the South Korean athletes from the men's 1000 metres speedskating event semifinals.

 During the 5000 metres relay event, in the semifinals of the event, the Chinese team fell with 10 laps to go.
 There was no obvious obstruction on the Chinese skater, but they were advanced to the A final, with no team disqualified during the race.
 The Chinese team were advanced, even though they finished last in the race and there was no impeding action on the team.